flenniken/statictea/docs/readjson.md

 # StrAndPos

-StrAndPos holds the result of parsing a string literal, the string and the ending position.
+StrAndPos holds the result of parsing a string literal, the string and its ending position.

 * str -- resulting parsed string
 * pos -- the position after the last trailing whitespace